(The giants of the Fêtes de Bayonne. Photo: AFP)

-The Bayonne Festival in southern France attracts around 1 million people for its annual five-day festival, which features a range of events from live music and parades to games for children and fireworks.
+Around one million people visit the Bayonne Festival in southern France – it is an event which features everything from live music and parades to games for children and fireworks.

 “It's not a 'party' – it's a shameful display of animal abuse,” said Sam Goff.